SESAM-Polimi/Calliope-Africa/support/README.md

 **Sequential running approach** extract the results of the previous run (i.e installed capacity of new technologies) and creates a YAML file that can be used to overwrite Calliope inputs for each scenario.

 ## Graph creation
-The file *graphs.ipynb* extract from the results folders the chosen results for each scenario and grouped them in .csv files.
+The file *graphs.ipynb* gets from the results folders the chosen data for each scenario and grouped them in .csv files.
 Those files are then used as input to create graphs for a clearer data visualization.

 ### Post - Processing